 Having to deal with teeth clenching can be really stressful.
 But there are some things you can do in order to relax your jaw muscles and reduce the urge to clench when under pressure.
 Meditation, yoga, or other relaxation techniques might help a lot!
 Eating balanced is also key for good oral health.
 Foods rich in vitamin C will keep gums healthy while those high calcium ones strengthen the enamel of your teeth.

 Changing sleeping habits could work too.
 Reducing caffeine consumption at night or avoiding alcohol before sleep may prevent grinding during the night time.
-Wearing a night guard while asleep helps prevent any unconscious damage from grinding even further.
+Wearing a mouth guard while asleep helps prevent any unconscious damage from grinding even further.
 Plus, it soothes up tension around the jaw area as well!
 Last but not least, try setting aside a regular dental hygiene routine into your daily schedule.
 Brushing two times per day accompanied by flossing keeps plaque away and improves the overall condition of your oral health.

 In summary, it's clear that taking care of your teeth and mouth is an important part of a healthy life.
 From preventative dentistry to brushing twice daily, flossing once a day, and using fluoride rinse, all these activities are necessary for maintaining great dental hygiene.
 Lastly, but most importantly, you should visit the dentist regularly in order to make sure everything stays perfect.
 Have you been making regular trips?